Wilson County, Kansas

-Wilson County (standard abbreviation: WL) is a county located in Southeast Kansas.
+Wilson County is a county located in Southeast Kansas.
+Its county seat is Fredonia.
 As of the 2020 census, the county population was 8,624.
-Its county seat is Fredonia.
+The county was named after Hiero Wilson, a colonel in the American Civil War.

 History

 Early history

 For many millennia, the Great Plains of North America was inhabited by nomadic Native Americans.
 From the 16th century to 18th century, the Kingdom of France claimed ownership of large parts of North America.
 In 1762, after the French and Indian War, France secretly ceded New France to Spain, per the Treaty of Fontainebleau.

 19th century

 In 1802, Spain returned most of the land to France, but keeping title to about 7,500 square miles.
 In 1803, most of the land for modern day Kansas was acquired by the United States from France as part of the 828,000 square mile Louisiana Purchase for 2.83 cents per acre.

 In 1854, the Kansas Territory was organized.
 In 1855, Wilson County was established and included what is now Wilson County and Montgomery County.
 It was named for Colonel Hiero T. Wilson.
 He was a successful Indian trader who had been the first white settler of Fort Scott, Kansas and had served as postmaster and sutler at the fort.
 He could speak Cherokee, Creek, and Osage and the Osage called him "Big White Chief".
 He was a delegate to the Lecompton Constitutional Convention.